Linear Transmutation

 The Birth of a New Art Movement

-The Evolution of the Cryptogram as Applied, Contemporary Art
+The Evolution of the Cryptogram as Applied, Conceptual Art

 Applied Art: Artistry Found